2018 East Carolina Pirates football team

 The 2018 East Carolina Pirates football team represented East Carolina University in the 2018 NCAA Division I FBS football season.
 The Pirates, led by third-year head coach Scottie Montgomery, played their home games at Dowdy-Ficklen Stadium, and were members of the East Division in the American Athletic Conference.
 They finished the season 3–9, 1–7 in AAC play to finish in fifth place in the East Division.

 On November 29, head coach Scottie Montgomery was fired.
-He finished at East Carolina with a three-year record of 9–26.
+He finished his tenure at East Carolina with a three-year record of 9–26.
 Defensive coordinator David Blackwell was the interim head coach during their final game of the season.
 On December 3, ECU hired James Madison head coach Mike Houston as their new head coach.

-Previous season

-The Pirates finished the 2017 season 3–9, 2–6 in AAC play to finish in a three-way tie for fourth place in the East Division.